 - Place parchment paper on the bottom of the pan.

-- Butter the parchment too.
+- Butter the parchment, too.
 It’ll help take the cake out after it is baked.

-Bake the batter
+Bake the jiggly Japanese cheesecake

 One of the tricks to making a light and fluffy Japanese cheesecake is to mix the meringue and cream cheese filling in thirds.
 This makes sure that the small air pockets in the beaten egg white don’t deflate.